-In my last post I pointed out that some conservative evangelical Christians (maybe others?
+In my last post, I pointed out that some conservative evangelical Christians (maybe others?
 These are the ones I know about) claim that Jesus, in the Bible, is actually to be understood as Yahweh.
-I think that’s completely wrong, and in this post I want to explain why.
+Jesus is not Yahweh, and in this post, I want to explain why.

 When Christians wanted to find another divine being in the OT to identify as Christ, they went to passages like Psalm 110: “The LORD said to my Lord, sit at my right hand until I make your enemies your footstool.”
 Based on what I said in my previous post, you can reconstruct who is talking to whom here (notice the first LORD is in caps and the second not): “YHWH said to Adonai….”

 In interpreting that passage, Christians asked: who is it that elevated Christ (“our Lord”) to his right hand?
-Obviously God the Father.
-And so God the Father is YHWH, and the one elevated to his right hand is “the Lord Jesus.”
-Christians appealed to this verse in reference to Christ a good deal — it is is one of the most common OT verses found in the NT, quoted six times (see Matt.
-22:4) and referred to more indirectly possibly nine (e.g. Eph.
+Obviously, God the Father.
+And so, God the Father is YHWH, and the one elevated to his right hand is “the Lord Jesus.”
+Christians appealed to this verse in reference to Christ a good deal — it is one of the most common OT verses found in the NT, quoted six times (see Matt.
+22:4) and referred to more indirectly possibly nine (e.g., Eph.
 1:20).
 These Christians were not seeing Jesus as Yahweh but as his son whom he exalted to his right hand.
+Yahweh and Jesus.

 This happens when the Angel of the LORD speaks to Moses from the burning bush in the famous passage of Exodus 3, as you can see.
 But the early Christians, so far as I know, were clear on the matter: this was Christ, coming in his pre-incarnate state as God’s chief representative, the Angel of the LORD, who was given such authority that he could be considered as having the full status of the LORD even though he was merely his angel – the view that Christians took of Christ.

-And so I simply don’t think it’s right that Christian theology understands Jesus as Yahweh.
+And so, I simply don’t think it’s right that Christian theology understands Jesus as Yahweh.
 Well, I guess some Christians do, since that appears to be what they think!
-I wonder when they started thinking it….
+I wonder when they started thinking about it….